Kamermuziek Concours Gelre aims to encourage young people and young adults who play classical music to develop their musical talents

 Kamermuziek Concours Gelre aims to encourage high-level ensemble playing and collaboration

-For those who make music as enthusiasts, it enriches the individual.
-At all universities and colleges in the country, there are so many students who make music at a high level and with love, that a large stage, adjudication and master classes provide an enormous stimulus for them to develop further in this field too.
-And often this is already apparent in the period before: in the youth orchestras in the country, many talents can be discovered who enjoy making their mark in chamber music.
+For those who make music as enthusiasts, it is an enrichment of the individual.
+At all universities and colleges in the country, there are so many students who make music at a high level and with love, so that for them too, a large stage, judging and master classes provide an enormous stimulus to develop further in this field.
+And often this is already apparent in the period before: many talents can be discovered in youth orchestras around the country who are keen to make their mark in chamber music.
+This is why Kamermuziek Concours Gelre has developed Kamermuziek Concours JONG Gelre with effect from 2023.

 Who are we?